 When Confucius was trapped in Kuang, he said: “King Wen is dead, but the civilization he created lives on with me, doesn’t it?
 If heaven wished civilization to be destroyed, why was it entrusted to me?
 If heaven doesn’t wish civilization to be destroyed, what do I have to fear from the people of Kuang?”

 The Grand Steward asked Zigong: “Your master’s a true sage, isn’t he?
-He’s skilled in so many things.”
-Zigong replied: “Heaven indeed made him a sage, but he also happens to have many different skills.”
+How come he’s mastered so many menial skills?”
+Zigong replied: “Heaven indeed made him a sage, but it also gave him many different talents.”
 When he heard of this, Confucius said: “What does the Grand Steward know about me?
-In my youth I was poor, so I had to learn a number of menial skills.
-Does a leader need to have so many different skills?
-No, they don’t.”
+In my youth I was poor, so I had to learn lots of different menial skills.
+Is it necessary for a leader to master so many menial skills?
+I don’t think so.”

 Lao stated: “Confucius said: ‘Since I was never appointed to high public office I mastered the arts.’”